kristofzerbe/kiko.io/source/_notes/2023/06-29-feed-full-length-article.md

   url:
 ---

 Since this blog has been around, I only display the excerpt of an article on the front page, and that's how I've done it with my Atom feed.
-Personally, I also like short feed entries when I can briefly skim what it's about.

 However, I recently came across a Mastodon poll, where [Sean](https://social.treehouse.systems/@deadsuperhero) wanted to know what readers prefer: excerpt or full article.
 More than 3/4 of the people said: full article and in the comments some understandable reasons were given.